alexirpan/alexirpan.github.io/public/perils-batch-norm/batch_norm_appendix.md

 The statistics of the distribution are concentrated entirely into those two variables.
 If batch norm wasn't used, the mean and variance would be implicitly defined by the weights along the arrows flowing into the shaded unit.

-By having the mean and variance be directly optimizable, it makes it easier for gradient descent to discover the best distribution for each layer's activations.
+When mean and variance are directly optimizable, it's easier for gradient descent to discover the best distribution for each layer's activations.

 ![Distribution of activations from the paper](/public/perils-batch-norm/batch-norm-distribution.png)